Shrinking rates of horizontal gaps for generic translation surfaces: Verifying Proposition Assumption (3): exponential decay of correlations for far away pairs

 We begin by stating our key exponential mixing result:

-\begin{thm}[Stated from \cite{athreya2012right} Theorem C.4, see \cite{avila2006exponential}] Fix $\mathcal{H}$ a connected component of the stratum and $\mu$ be Masur-Veech measure as above.
-There exists $C>0$ and $\delta > 0$ so that for all $h_1$, $h_2$ Lipschitz and compactly supported, there exists a $C_K$ depending only on the shortest sytole of a surface in the compact set so that for all $t\geq 0$
+\begin{thm}[Stated from \cite{athreya2012right} Theorem C.4, see \cite{avila2006exponential}] Fix $\mathcal{H}$ a connected component of the stratum and let $\mu$ be MSV measure as above.
+There exist $C>0$ and $\delta > 0$ so that for all $h_1$, $h_2$ Lipschitz and compactly supported in a compact set $K$, there exists a constant $C_K$ depending only on the compact set $K$ so that for all $t\geq 0$

-\end{thm} \begin{rmk} The metric used to define the Lipschitz norm in \cref{thm:AGY} is given in \cite[Section 2.2.2]{avila2006exponential}.
-The metric is uniformly comparable to the metric we use below, which uses period coordinates.
-Indeed, the denominator in \cite[Equation (2.6)]{avila2006exponential} is bounded away from zero on compact sets. \end{rmk}